Peer Review Policy

 JAMRIS applies a double-blind peer review model.
 The identities of authors and reviewers are concealed throughout the review process in order to support an independent, fair, and unbiased evaluation.

-All manuscripts submitted to JAMRIS undergo an initial editorial assessment.
-At this stage, the journal verifies whether the submission fits the aims and scope of the journal, complies with the formal submission requirements, and meets the journal’s basic editorial and ethical standards.
-Submissions may also be checked for originality before they proceed further in the editorial process.
+All manuscripts submitted to the journal undergo an initial editorial assessment.
+At this stage, the journal verifies whether the submission fits the aims and scope of the journal, complies with the formal submission requirements, demonstrates an appropriate level of academic and scientific quality, and meets basic editorial and ethical standards.
+Submissions will be checked for originality before proceeding further in the editorial process.

-Manuscripts that do not meet the journal’s basic requirements, fall outside the journal’s scope, or raise serious concerns regarding originality, scientific quality, or publication ethics may be rejected at the preliminary stage without external peer review.
+Manuscripts that do not meet the journal’s basic requirements, fall outside its scope, or raise serious concerns regarding originality, scientific quality, or publication ethics may be rejected at the preliminary stage without external peer review.

 Manuscripts that pass the initial editorial assessment are normally sent to at least two independent reviewers with relevant subject expertise.
 Reviewers are selected on the basis of their academic competence, availability, and the absence of conflicts of interest.

-All participants in the peer review process, including authors, reviewers, and editors, are expected to disclose any actual or potential conflicts of interest.
+All participants in the peer review process, including authors, reviewers, and editors, must disclose any actual or potential conflicts of interest.
 Where a conflict of interest is identified, the manuscript or review assignment will be reassigned as appropriate.

 Reviewers must treat submitted manuscripts and all related materials as confidential.
-Manuscripts under review may not be shared, discussed with others, or used for personal or professional advantage prior to publication.
+Manuscripts under review may not be shared, discussed with others, or used for personal or professional advantage.

 Based on the reviewers’ reports and the editorial assessment, the journal may reach one of the following decisions: